Unico Connect

 Google Cloud: the data and AI choice

 Google Cloud is the standout for data, analytics, and AI and machine learning.
-BigQuery is a best in class analytics warehouse, Vertex AI is a strong managed platform for building and serving models, and Kubernetes, which Google created, runs exceptionally well on GKE.
+BigQuery is a standout analytics warehouse, Vertex AI is a strong managed platform for building and serving models, and Kubernetes, which Google created, runs exceptionally well on GKE.
 Teams building data platforms or AI heavy products often find the best price to performance and the best developer experience for those workloads here.

 The tradeoffs are a smaller overall service catalog than AWS and a smaller talent pool, though the gap narrows every year and is least relevant exactly where Google Cloud is strongest.
 For India focused teams in particular, Google Cloud combined with Google Workspace can be a clean, well integrated stack.